yihao-meng/COMP5222-graphTransformer/README.md

 ## 2. Data Pre-processing
 Data pre-processing includes image fetching, image encoding, text encoding, graph construction, and the extraction of other features.
 The details are described in [`data/README.md`](https://github.com/HetTransformer/HetTransformer-model/tree/main/data).

-### The processed data for the three datasets
-We also provide a processed version of the three datasets via this [Google Drive link](https://drive.google.com/drive/folders/1jphwkYXIbRhYO3f_xmBNTq39OdSPNH0s?usp=sharing).

-You can download them and place them under `data/processed_data/FakeNewsNet/GossipCop/batch/`, `data/processed_data/FakeNewsNet/PolitiFact/batch/` and `data/processed_data/PHEME/batch/` respectively in align with the data paths described in training_and_evaluation scripts.

 ## 3. Model Training and evaluation
 After generating batch files following step 1 and 2 in `data/processed_data/FakeNewsNet/PolitiFact/batch/`; `data/processed_data/FakeNewsNet/GossipCop/batch/`; `data/processed_data/PHEME/batch/` respectively.